 ZF is one of the world's leading suppliers of driveline and chassis technology, with an annual turnover of €12.8 billion, over 72 600 employees and 122 production sites worldwide.
-For ZF, the JV in Russia was an important step towards building a strong market position in the Russian market, where ZF previously did not have production facilities.
+For ZF, the JV in Russia was an important step towards building a zF previously did not have production facilities.
 The cooperation with Kamaz was expected to help this objective by creating an association with a leading local truck manufacturer and its extensive dealer network in Russia.
 In addition, the technological and managerial capabilities of Kamaz were significant criteria for the choice of partner.
 The Russian JV generated an increase in demand for parts produced in ZF plants in Western Europe and thus contributed to the growth and viability of these established business units.

-- Kamaz: Extensive distribution & service networks in Russia & neighboring countries. > - The primary requirements for the JV selection?
-(1) The possession of product >technology, (2) A record of sincere cooperation initiative, & (3) A willingness to share risks. - Kamaz: Responsible for day-to-day operations & key business relationships. > - ZF: The provision of product technology & expertise.
+- > Kamaz: Extensive distribution & service networks in Russia & neighboring countries. - > The primary requirements for the JV selection for Kamaz?
+(1) Advanced product echnology, (2) A record of sincere cooperation initiative, & (3) A willingness to share risks. - > Kamaz: Responsible for day-to-day operations & key business relationships. - > ZF: The provision of product technology & expertise.